Skip to main content

 console.log('Native Exception:', errorString);

-// Send to error monitoring service
+// forward to your monitoring service

 }, {